Nicholaswogan/clima/notes.md

 Condensing gas + Temperature evolves through time.

 Next the goal is to compute the heating rates.
 Given T, P, mixing ratio profile

+Question: What are the independent and dependent variables?
+Input masses of H2O and CO2?

+I think for now I will just consider only **fixed mixing ratios, with a background?**

+P/(n*k) = T

+We fix P at surface.
+We compute P above surface (according to T).
+We also compute T.

+Only T evolves with time.
+This will work well for coupling to photochemistry.

+The problem with this is that it isn't useful for all cases.
+Sometimes surface pressure is not an "input".
+Sometimes, we aim to compute surface pressure as H2O accumulates in the atmosphere.
+Post-impact atmospheres are a case in point.

+Changing mixing ratio profiles in the climate model is challenging when coupling with photochemistry.
+Because chemistry will no longer influence the H2O profile in the upper atmosphere.

+The solution is the track number densities in the photochemical model.
+This will permit the atmosphere to grow and shrink.

+Let's start with fixed mixing ratios I think.
+It is easy, and still has big applications.
+An iterative approach can still be used to guesstimate the surface P. Basically, you can try to set surface P, which gives water at saturation, and the proper dry column abundances.